| Small shareholders as consumers in Italy(By Associazione Consumatori Piemonte )

 con un numero di iscritti non inferiore agli abitanti di ciascuna

+regione.
 Such associations are by law representative of general interests

 and are legitimated to file suits for: inhibiting conducts going